embulk/embulk/docs/design/deprecations.md

 Embulk has some deprecated classes and methods.
 This document is to summarize deprecations with their reasons and plans to remove.

+## List of planned deprecations

+* Use of `Exec.getLogger`.
+To be replaced with direct use of `org.slf4j.LoggerFactory#getLogger`, or Reporter Plugins in the future.
+* Direct use of `org.embulk.exec.TempFileAllocator`.

 ## List of deprecations

 ### `org.embulk.EmbulkService`